-Explanation: On a Windows managed device with wireless network connection, when you try

-Action: There is no workaround.
+- Explanation: On a Windows managed device with wireless network connection, when you try switching to Switch User screen, Windows disconnects the wireless network in the background.
+This in turn causes an ongoing remote session to be disconnected. - Action: There is no workaround.